Go to main content

 Last updated

-The eIDAS Regulation is the founding text for electronic signatures in Europe.
-It defines three signature levels (simple, advanced, qualified), establishes the legal standing of electronic acts and governs trust service providers.
-This guide covers everything you need to know to be compliant in 2026.
+eIDAS regulation is the founding text of electronic signature in Europe.
+It defines three levels of signature (simple, advanced, qualified), establishes the legal value of electronic acts and regulates trust service providers.
+This guide explains everything you need to know to be compliant in 2026.

 eIDAS Regulation — European flag and institutions